 The Education & Examination Committee and the Specialty Boards jointly undertake the responsibility of accreditation and recommendation for approval by the College Council.
 All trainees embarking on Higher Surgical Training must obtain a Logbook which can be purchased from CSHK Secretariat:

 o Supervised Experience

 o Unsupervised Experience

 o Attendance at Courses, e.g. Workshops and Seminar

 On-going in-training assessment is required throughout the Higher Surgical Training period.
+Training assessment is conducted half-yearly (every January and July) for recognition of the respective training period.
 Trainees must maintain a logbook for their operative experience until the completion of their higher training.
 They must keep a logbook prospectively recording all their training experience.
 During the training period, trainees must obtain satisfactory assessments from their supervisors and copies of these assessments must be filed in the trainees’ logbooks and recorded by the respective Specialty Board & CSHK.
-The logbook is required to be provided for inspection during the Joint Specialty Fellowship Examination.
+The logbook is required to be presented for inspection during the Joint Specialty Fellowship Examination.